SUP bro: 10 best places to stand-up paddleboard in Alberta

 Barrier Lake

-Another spot where the wind could be an issue, so this might be for the more advanced paddleboarders out there.
-If you are looking for some outdoor adventures along with your day on the water there is some good camping in the area.
+This is another spot where the wind could be an issue, so it might be for the more advanced paddleboarders out there.
+If you are looking for some outdoor adventures along with your day on the water, there is some good camping in the area.

 Two Jack Lake